Troubleshooting hosted disk I/O performance problems

 These symptoms may indicate that there is a disk performance issue on the underlying hardware.
 When using VMware hosted products, consider that both the virtual machines and host operating system often share the same disk resources and hardware.

-Below are some suggestions you can implement to improve disk I/O performance issues:
+Below are some suggestions to improve disk I/O performance issues:

 Remove or reduce snapshots